 As a leader of a business, you will have people whose advice you trust.
 Those who will offer honest opinions.
 These can be colleagues or friends, but they will have expertise you find useful.

-This can the difference between outperformance and mediocrity.
-It is, therefore, a choice that cannot be taken lightly – it deserves to be treated correctly for you and your business.
+This can be the difference between outperformance and mediocrity.
+It is, therefore, a choice that cannot be taken lightly – it deserves to be treated seriously for you and your business.